-Can be advertise in printed materials or online
+It can be advertised in printed materials or online

-How relevant are QR codes in the present marketing How is it used?
+How relevant are QR codes in marketing?
+How are they used?

 Even before the coronavirus outbreak, brands have used QR codes to engage customer experience and engagement to boost the company’s sales.
 These prominent brands are: